thecodingmachine/interop.silex.di/README.md

 When this is done, you can access any instance declared of your container using the `$app` object, just like you would in any Silex project.

-Your DI container must respect the [`ContainerInterface` described in this document.](https://github.com/moufmouf/fig-standards/blob/master/proposed/dependency-injection/dependency-injection.md)
+Your DI container must respect the [`ReadableContainerInterface` described in this the container-interop project.](https://github.com/container-interop/container-interop)

 Note: your container does not have to explicitly implement the `ContainerInterface` interface (because it is not standard yet), but it needs to provide the `get` and `has` methods.